intel/ai-reference-models/benchmarks/object_detection/tensorflow/rfcn/README.md

 ```

 5. Clone the [intelai/models](https://github.com/intelai/models) repo
-and then run the benchmarking scripts for either benchmarking throughput
+and then run the scripts for either throughput
 and latency or accuracy.

 ```